ChrisVilches/Ruby-Behavior-Tree/README.md

 #       └─task success (0 ticks)
 ```

-**Note:** Other behavior tree implementations prefer the use of `sequence` control nodes, and placing conditional nodes as a leaves, but with the role of simply returning `failure` or `success`.
-Since sequences execute the next node only if the previous one succeeded, this also works as a conditional node.
+**Note:** Other behavior tree implementations prefer the use of `sequence` control nodes, and placing conditional nodes as leaves, but with the role of simply returning `failure` or `success`.
+Since sequences execute the next node only if the previous one succeeded, it would also behave like a conditional node, preventing the next nodes in the sequence from executing if the condition failed.
 In this implementation, however, both patterns are available and you are free to choose which one to use.

 ## Node API